 Oxfam International and UNICEF are two amazing nonprofits that support human rights around the world.
 With outreach programs in more than 90 countries, Oxfam helps empower communities to escape poverty and find resilience from natural disaster.
 We love how local changemakers and activists work directly with Oxfam to fight systematic injustice and support human rights for all.

 UNICEF similarly works to protect human rights, but with a focus on children.
 Their mission is to ensure kids have safe access to clean water, education, healthcare, and play (the right to creative expression!) in almost 200 countries.
 Check out Charity Navigator to find more amazing nonprofits and their ratings.

 3. Choose fair trade & ethically made gifts

 Collectively, we have incredible power, and one way to wield that power is in the marketplace.
 You can positively impact so many lives simply by how you shop for gifts this holiday and throughout the year.
 Fair trade and ethical products follow strict guidelines for giving workers and artisans living wages, safe working conditions, dignified employment, and environmental respect to support human rights.

 As a social enterprise, we believe in the power of fair trade and an ethical marketplace to change lives for the better.
-We've seen how these can transform lives.
+We've seen how this movement can transform lives.
 Every ethical purchase can mean a farming family is able to eat their next meal, a child can receive an education, a garment worker can afford clothing, and an artisan can support her family.
 Choose fair trade and ethically made gifts for birthdays, weddings, Mother's and Father's Day... and everything in between!

 4. Listen to others' stories